oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 - **Manual judgments** The pipeline can include a manual judgment stage, that will make the execution interrupt, asking for user input to continue or cancel.
 This can be used to ask for confirmation before promoting a staging deployment to production.
 - **Pipeline management**: Spinnaker represents pipelines as JSON behind the scenes, and maintains a revision history of the changes made to the pipeline.
 It also supports pipeline templates, that can be managed through the `spin CLI`, and help with pipeline sharing and distribution.
 - **Canary**: You can automate Canary analysis by creating canary stages for your pipeline.
 Canary must be enabled in the Spinnaker installation using `hal` commands.
 The Canary analysis consists of the evaluation of metrics chosen during configuration, comparing a partial rollout with the current deployment.
 The stage will fail based on the deviation criteria configured for the metric.
 - **Secrets management** Spinnaker does not directly support secrets management.
 Secrets should be encrypted at rest and in transit.
-Credentials encryption for application secrets and Kubernetes secrets was covered in the previous post [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).
+Credentials encryption for application secrets and Kubernetes secrets was covered in a recent post [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).
 - **Rollout strategies**: The Spinnaker Kubernetes provider supports running dark, highlander, and red/black rollouts.
 In the Deploy Manifest stage, there is a strategy option that allows associating workload to a service, sending traffic to it, and choosing how to handle any previous versions of the workload in the same cluster and namespace.

 ## Learn more